ilkkanml/TV_Project_Platform/project-bible/08-reseller-bible.md

 Rules:

 - A disabled reseller cannot perform reseller operations.
+- A suspended reseller cannot create customers.
+- A suspended reseller cannot use credit.
-- A suspended reseller cannot create or extend customer subscriptions.
+- A suspended reseller cannot extend customer subscriptions.
 - Reseller account must be linked to a user account.
 - Reseller user email must be unique through the User model.